 Julie has trained in Ballet for 19 years and tap & jazz for 12 years.
 She has trained under ballet masters from Ballet West, San Francisco Ballet (Michelle Burns), and Ballet Arts (Larry Boyette).
 She performed with USO as a jazz dancer and also danced in classical ballets such as Sleeping Beauty and the Nutcracker.
 She has had teacher training in the Vaganova Syllabus and the Royal Academy of Dance Syllabus.
 She has been teaching dance for 30+ years, 7 of those as the director of a studio branch.
 She has been at PDA for over 20 years.

 Lexie is an alumni of PDA where she studied hip hop, ballet, jazz, modern, and tap.
 She has a BS in Expressive Therapies and Drama from Lesley University and a dance teacher certification from Dance Teacher University and the University of Las Vegas.
 She wrote and directed the last 5 years of spring recitals starting with “Cinderella” in 2017, and is excited for what is to come next!
 Lexie has trained directly under Kim Kinnear for several years to learn and understand the business side of PDA, and she continues to learn as she has moved into her new roles at the studio.
 Along with her work at PDA she has worked at several high schools in the area as a teacher and a choreographer for musicals such as Sweet Charity, As You Like It, Little Shop of Horrors, and Wizard of Oz.
 Lexie’s main focus while teaching is not only to see the kids as technical dancers but as artists and growing adults.
 She continues to learn and grow in her skills as a dancer and teacher by taking classes and learning from her students.
-This will be her 6th year at PDA.
+This will be her 7th year at PDA.

 LISA REBIK, Jazz, Adult Jazz, Ballet/Tap.